FEUP-LDTS-2023/project-l04gr08/projectST/docs/README.md

 This project for LDTS in 2022/2023 was developed by Teresa Mascarenhas and Sofia Gonçalves.

 ## PLANNED AND IMPLEMENTED FEATURES

 **- Moving right and left**: The character moves to the right when the right arrow key is pressed and to the left when the left arrow key is pressed

 **- Jumping**: The character jumps when the up arrow key is pressed.
+The last direction she moved towards (right or left) is the direction she will jump to, or by default to the right.

 **- Double jumping**: The character can jump twice in a row if it takes a potion.